External Gear Pumps

 - The Lampo units also come standard with an air compressor, discharge hose reel, suction hoses and a robust mounted toolbox.

 The central components of the Lampo – the generator, VFD and lighting system are manufactured by quality equipment manufacturer, Euromacchine in Italy.
-They are housed in an acoustically rated enclosure constructed from powder-coated galvanized steel plates.
+They are housed in an acoustically rated enclosure constructed from powder-coated galvanised steel plates.

 Our Team is available to answer your pump query within the hour